KrankVegan/KrankVegan/README.md

 - Can get caught up in perfectionism
 - Still improving my time management skills

+  ### 📍 Interest:
+- I love AI and love to see all the advances that will lead us to <a href="https://en.wikipedia.org/wiki/Technological_singularity" target="blank"> The Technological Singularity </a>
+- Reading
+- Drawing

 ---

 Feel free to explore my repositories, and don't hesitate to connect if you'd like to collaborate or chat! 😊